lannashelton/hydrus-ai-taggers/README.md

 # Hydrus AI Taggers Kit
 Hydrus AI Taggers Kit is a modified version of **Garbevoir/wd-e621-hydrus-tagger**.
 This is a work in progress and its current state is 'works on my machine'.
+I made this for personal usage and putting it here in case it may be useful for someone.
 I've tuned it to work on my linux mini pc with intel cpu and I've only tested it with openvino and intel npu.
 If you are using a different operating system or a different hardware, it may or may not work.
 I didn't have chance to test it on other platforms as I don't own a mac or a nvidia gpu.
 I'm sharing these scripts here hoping maybe it may help a fellow hydrus network user.
+Scripts have bunch of commands I didn't list here but you can see them with --help flag.

 ## Features
 Hydrus AI Taggers Kit currently has two parts: